Danny Vaughn (soccer)

-Danny Vaughn (born August 7, 1956) is a retired American soccer player who played professionally in the North American Soccer League.
+Danny Vaughn (born August 7, 1956) is an American former professional soccer player who played in the North American Soccer League.

+Career

 In 1978, Vaughn signed with the Detroit Express of the North American Soccer League.
 He remained with the Express through the 1979-1980 indoor season before moving to the Memphis Rogues for the 1980 outdoor season.
 In 1981, the team came under new ownership which moved it to Calgary, Alberta, Canada and renamed it the Boomers.
 In the fall of 1981, Vaughn signed as a free agent with the Jacksonville Tea Men.

 He is a member of the Tacoma-Pierce County Sports Hall of Fame.